Overcoming challenges with Step-Free Access

 If we were designing a brand-new station today, the need for step-free access would be a priority.
-It’s inconceivable that anyone in 2017 would design anything that didn’t provide easy access for all travellers.
+It’s inconceivable that anyone now would design anything that didn’t provide easy access for all travellers.
 Should we be prepared to accept anything less for our existing infrastructure?

 Providing step-free access to existing stations is clearly a challenge – particularly as it isn’t normally feasible to demolish or completely close what’s already in place.
 But in many cases these challenges can be overcome with intelligent engineering to integrate new lifts and walkways.

 Finding economically viable solutions places the onus on the design and planning phase, including the need for careful material handling.
 There is limited scope for ‘working through’ problems onsite once the project is underway.